Yasi2110/CSES-ProblemSet-Solutions/Sorting and Searching/Sorting and Searching.md

 ```

 ## [Sum of Two Values](https://cses.fi/problemset/task/1640)
 We go through every number and check if in the array exists an element equal to x minus the current number.
-We use set so we could find whether this element exist in an O(1).
-If this element exist we find the position it is on and print the results.
+We use set so we could find whether this element exists in an O(1).
+If this element exists we find the position it is on and print the results.
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;